cartantino/AAL-BayesianNetwork/readme.md

 ### EXECUTE CODE - AAL PROJECT

-1. Install conda environments (you can found it in folder "Environments Conda"; Windows and MacOS version)
+1. Install conda environments (you can found it in folder `Environments Conda`; both Windows and MacOS version exists)
    - Launch `python preprocessing_ugolino.py` --> Preprocessing of data According to *[W.Ugolino et al.]*
 **Or**
    - Launch `python preprocessing_our.py` --> Preprocessing according to our version.